top of page

 “The best way to teach conservation is to give people a role in it.
 The Scouts brought enthusiasm and reliability -- and gave these birds a better chance to succeed.”

-Richard Lombard, volunteer ornithologist and longtime Veasey collaborator whose field observations offer invaluable insight into seasonal nesting trends
+– Richard Lombard, volunteer ornithologist and longtime Veasey collaborator whose field observations offer invaluable insight into seasonal nesting trends

-🧢 Scout-Led Stewardship
+Scout-Led Stewardship

 This season, local Scout groups stepped up to:

-• Monitor boxes weekly and record nesting behavior
+• Monitor boxes weekly and record nesting behavior.

-• Assist with cleaning and pre-season setup
+• Assist with cleaning and pre-season setup.

-• Help educate park visitors about nest box etiquette and species protection
+• Help educate park visitors about nest box etiquette and species protection.

-🤝 Volunteers: The Backbone of Biodiversity
+Volunteers: The Backbone of Biodiversity

-• Log over two dozen nesting events
+• They logged over two dozen nesting events.

-• Tag and track productivity by species
+• They tagged and tracked productivity by species.

 With guidance from Richard and the Veasey team, volunteers transformed raw field data into actionable insights and compelling storytelling.

-📊 Contribution Snapshot
+Contribution Snapshot

 Role